Ryankolsen/trpc-Guestbook/README.md

-This is a guestbook created with the T3 stack: TypeScript NextJs, tRPC, Prisma, Tailwind
+This is a guestbook created with the T3 stack: TypeScript NextJs, tRPC, Prisma, PostgreSQL, Tailwind

 Here is some info about the T3 App: